Recovery. For Life.

-Integrated, evidence-based outpatient care and addiction recovery platform for opioid and other substance use disorders.
+Addiction treatment for opioid and other substance use disorders

-Evidence-based, integrated approach that includes medications for addiction and other psychiatric needs, such as Suboxone and antidepressants, as part of a personalized plan for recovery.
+Medication assisted treatment for addiction and other psychiatric needs, including Suboxone, Vivitrol, naltrexone, antidepressants, mood stabilizers, antipsychotics and other medications as part of a personalized plan for recovery.

-Group and individual therapy in clinic, through video, and in community settings, tailored to what is most effective and convenient.
+Group and individual therapy in clinic, through video, and in community settings, tailored to what is most effective and convenient for the individual.

-Dedicated support to remove individual barriers to recovery and a fulfilling life through connection to resources such as housing, employment, and peer support.
+Dedicated support to remove individual barriers to recovery and to a fulfilling life, through connection to resources such as housing, employment, and peer support.

 With the new day comes new strength and new thoughts.